fonoster/routr/CORE.md

           "uniqueItems": true
         },
         "unknownMethodAction": {
-          "description": "What to do if an incomming request type is not allowed", "enum": ["Discard", "Respond"]
+          "description": "What to do if an incoming request type is not allowed", "enum": ["Discard", "Respond"]
         },
         "transport": {